okuehnd/LawPy/README.md

 ## Getting Started

 1. Clone this repository
+2. Download the data files from [Google Drive](https://drive.google.com/drive/folders/1fygz3E_k-dcF0OOcQG4MLYW35-a1Gv38)
-2. Make sure your data files are in the `./data` directory
+3. Make sure your data files are in the `./data` directory
-3. Build and start the MongoDB container:
+4. Build and start the MongoDB container:

 ```bash
 docker compose up -d